toyosiakinya/toyosiakinya/README.md

-- 👋 Hi, I’m @toyosiakinya
+- 👋 Hi, I’m Toyosi Akinya
-- 👀 I’m interested in Frontend web development
+- 👀 I’m interested in Frontend Web Development
-- 🌱 I’m currently learning HTML/CSS
+- 🌱 I’m currently learning HTML, CSS and JavaScript
-- 📫 You can reach me via email @toyosiakinya2@gmail.com
+- 📫 You can reach me via email at toyosiakinya2@gmail.com

 <!---
 toyosiakinya/toyosiakinya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.